copperdevs/personal-site/README.md

+# coppers personal site | v2
-personal website for me to put my crap on
+> personal website for me to put my crap on